Moritonel/MLNS/README.md

 We validate IP Addresses with the ipaddress lib.

-To be able to use command parameters, use the argparse lib.
+To be able to use command parameters, we use the argparse lib.

 ### Dependencies
 Python libs: argparse, logging, socket, subprocess, ipaddress, sys, concurrent.futures